 Tone: How does the author's tone convey the author's meaning?
 Does the author's tone shift throughout the piece?
 If so, why do you think it shifts?
 How does the shift convey meaning?
-Text-based evidence: Diction (Word Choice): How does the author's choice of words convey his/her intended meaning?
-Text-based evidence: Imagery: Observe the images that come to mind from the detail the author gives.
+Text-based evidence: Diction (Word Choice): How does the author's Text-based evidence: choice of words convey his/her intended meaning?
+Imagery: Observe the images that come to mind from the detail the author gives.
 Text-based evidence: Style: Is the author's style formal?
 Casual?
 Satirical?
 Sarcastic? etc Text-based evidence: Theme: What are the common themes that run through the piece?
-Text-based evidence:
+Text-based evidence: unough the piece: